Inference under Covariate-Adaptive Randomization with Imperfect Compliance: Designing an RCT based on pilot RCT data

 Let $\hat{\beta}_{1}$ denote the SAT, SFE, or 2S IV LATE estimator from the first RCT with sample size $n$, and let $\hat{\beta}_{2}$ denote the SAT, SFE, or 2S IV LATE estimator from the second RCT with sample size $n$.
 Then, as $n\to \infty $,

 and

 \end{theorem}

 One implication of Theorem \ref{thm:coarser_moreVar} is that, all else equal, a finer strata structure is always preferable from the point of view of the asymptotic efficiency of the LATE estimator.
 Since the strata are defined based on the baseline covariate $Z$, the finest possible strata structure is one in which each point in the support of $Z$, denoted by $\mathcal{Z}$, is assigned to its own stratum.
-This idea would actually work if $Z$ is discretely distributed and $\mathcal{Z}$ is finite.
-On the other hand, this conclusion would fail in the common case in which $\mathcal{Z}$ takes infinitely many values, as our formal analysis is entirely based on the presumption that $\mathcal{S}$ is a finite set.
+This idea is feasible if $Z$ is discretely distributed and $\mathcal{Z}$ is finite.
+On the other hand, this conclusion would fail if $\mathcal{Z}$ takes infinitely many values, as our formal analysis is based on the presumption that $\mathcal{S}$ is a finite set and $p(s)>0$ for all $s \in \mathcal{S}$.
+In this sense, our asymptotic framework limits our ability to make extreme recommendations based on Theorem \ref{thm:coarser_moreVar}.

-It is also relevant to connect Theorem \ref{thm:coarser_moreVar} with the recent work by \cite{tabordmeehan:2020}.
-In that paper, the author proposes using a randomization procedure referred to as {\it stratification trees} in the context of an RCT with perfect compliance.
-The main result in \cite{tabordmeehan:2020} shows that these stratification trees can be used to find an optimal stratification function in the sense of minimizing the asymptotic variance of the corresponding ATE estimator.
-To derive this result, the author restricts attention to strata functions with a fixed level of complexity or {\it tree depth}.
-If we apply it to an RCT with perfect compliance, Theorem \ref{thm:coarser_moreVar} would imply that the optimal stratification function cannot decrease if we consider the optimal stratification tree in \cite{tabordmeehan:2020} and we further divide any of its branches.
-Note that this finding is compatible with the main results in \cite{tabordmeehan:2020}, as that the alternative tree would have a level of complexity that is not allowed in the optimization problem in that paper.
+It is relevant to connect Theorem \ref{thm:coarser_moreVar} with the recent contributions by \cite{tabordmeehan:2020} and \cite{bai:2022}.
+Unlike our work, both references consider inference for the ATE under perfect compliance. \cite{bai:2022} considers the problem of treatment assignment in an RCT and shows that the optimal stratified randomization scheme (in the sense of minimizing the asymptotic variance of the ATE estimator) is achieved by a certain matched-pair design, i.e., strata formed by pairs of individuals.
+While our asymptotic framework does not allow matched-pair designs, one could interpret them as the limiting result of repeatedly splitting up our strata.
+In this sense, Theorem \ref{thm:coarser_moreVar} is compatible with \cite{bai:2022}'s optimality result.
+In turn, \cite{tabordmeehan:2020} considers treatment assignment in an RCT using a randomization procedure referred to as {\it stratification trees} in the context of perfect compliance.
+The main result in \cite{tabordmeehan:2020} shows that these stratification trees can be used to find an optimal stratification function (again, in the sense of minimizing the asymptotic variance of the ATE estimator).
+To derive this result, he restricts attention to strata functions with a fixed level of complexity or {\it tree depth}.
+Theorem \ref{thm:coarser_moreVar} implies that the asymptotic variance of the ATE estimator cannot increase if we consider the optimal stratification tree in \cite{tabordmeehan:2020} and we further divide any of its branches.
+Note that this is compatible with the main results in \cite{tabordmeehan:2020}, as the further divided tree would have a level of complexity not allowed in the optimization problem in his paper.